7 min read

 Are you wondering what TV equipment to buy, how to safely install and control televisions for patient entertainment or patient education in your...

 When shopping for entertainment solutions for patients, hospital and healthcare providers want to be sure the patient devices are safe, reliable, and are technically intuitive so they meet the high standards consumers expect in healthcare.
 Since technology is constantly evolving, it can be challenging to know how patient displays differ technically from looking at them on the outside.

-Here's a list to check the hardware and software of the televisions.
+Here's a list to check the hardware and software of patient televisions.
 This will help ensure they are up to snuff to advance your facility to the cutting edge of technology and keep you there for years to come.

-Start off by looking for the UL Listing mark.
+When shopping for patient TVs, start off by looking for the UL Listing mark.
 UL is a company that inspects and certifies products to meet the safety requirements of UL and of the governing country the product will be sold in.
 UL certifies thousands of different types of products, be sure to look for the specific healthcare standard though.
 UL 60065 Annex Q is the specific standard covering television and video products in a healthcare environment.

 A key differentiator of medical-grade TVs is the ability to control the TV with a special patient remote - called a pillow speaker (also a UL Listed device).

 A pillow speaker usually integrates with a nurse call system and has a microphone and speaker embedded to serve the patient when they need assistance.
 It also can play the audio of the TV through its speaker.
 Being placed near the patient's head will reduce the need for the patient to turn up the volume and risk disturbing other patients in neighboring rooms or your nursing staff.

 Not all pillow speakers are designed the same and connect to all medical-grade TVs.
 Find out if the television has a universal pillow speaker port.
 If not, make sure the TV connection port fits the pillow speaker you are using or that you have another means for the patient to control the television.